2000 Summer Olympics: Medals and bouquets

 A total of 750 gold, 750 silver and 780 bronze medals were minted for the Games.
 The gold and silver medals contained 99.99 percent of pure silver.
 The bronze medals were 99 percent bronze with one percent silver, they were made by melting down Australian one-cent and two-cent coins, which had been removed from circulation from 1992 onward.

 The bouquets handed to medal recipients incorporated foliage from the Grevillea baileyana, also known as the white oak.

 Awards and commendations

 The International Olympic Committee awarded Sydney and its inhabitants with the "Pierre de Coubertin Trophy" in recognition of the collaboration and happiness shown by the people of Sydney during the event to all the athletes and visitors around the world.

-After the games' end, the New South Wales Police Force was granted use of the Olympic Rings in a new commendation and citation as the IOC consideration after having staged the "safest" games ever.
+After the Games had ended, the New South Wales Police Force was granted use of the Olympic Rings in a new commendation and citation as the IOC consideration after having staged the "safest" Games ever.